 Establish Guidelines for Service Animals in Your HOA

 Since there are laws regarding service animals in HOAs, you should tread carefully when dealing with these requests.
-If the HOA makes a wrong move, they could be held liable in court.
+If the HOA makes a wrong move, it could be held liable in court.
 It’s important to have some guidelines in place so that you can have an unbiased approach.
 Each prospective homeowner should have the same screening procedures and requirements.

 To ensure consistency, you can ask your HOA management company to handle service animal requests and homeowner applications.
-An HOA manager will have expertise on these matters and can handle all the requests professionally.
+An HOA manager will have expertise in these matters and can handle all the requests professionally.

 Service Animal Laws and Your HOA